Hybrid VQE-CVQE algorithm using diabatic state preparation: Method

 where $h_{nm} = \bra{n} \hat H \ket{m}$.
 Because the dimension of $\mathcal V$ increases polynomially with systems size, we can obtain the ground-state energy $E_{\mathcal B}$ of $ \hat{H}_{\mathcal B}$ using a classical computer.

 Each given pair $(N_{\tau}, \Delta \tau)$ specifies a unique guiding state $\ket{\Psi_0}$ in the CVQE guided sampling ansatz~\cite{gunlycke2025}.
 This guiding state can be optimized over $(N_{\tau}, \Delta \tau)$ to improve the solution, lowering $E_{\mathcal B}$.
 When $(N_{\tau}, \Delta \tau)$ is varied, our method can be understood as a hybrid VQE-CVQE method.
 The optimization technique for updating $(N_{\tau}, \Delta \tau)$ can be chosen by the user.
 Herein, we scan over certain cuts of the $(N_{\tau}, \Delta \tau)$ parameters space.
-See appendix~\ref{OOC} for a discussion on the relationship between our method and CVQE.
+Note that, in our method, the variational step in CVQE is being optimized using direct diagonalization.
+See appendix~\ref{OOC} for a detailed discussion on the relationship between our method and CVQE.
+See appendix~\ref{aaevuas} for a discussion on how $E_{\mathcal B}$ depends on the number of shots.